Codecademy/docs/content/general/concepts/vim/vim.md

   - 'paths/computer-science'
 ---

-[Vim](https://www.vim.org/) is a free, open source, and customizable text editor that can be run on Windows, Mac, Unix, Linux, or Android.
-It can be run directly from the command line interface or from it's GUI interface.
-It is based on 'vi', another text editor that was created for the unix operating system.
-Many plugins are available to add to the many built in features.
+[Vim](https://www.vim.org/) is a text editor that is free, [open-source](https://www.codecademy.com/resources/docs/general/open-source), and based on the `vi` editor that was originally created for the Unix operating system.
+However, it can be run on other systems such as Windows, Mac, Linux, or Android.

+Many plugins are available to add to the many features built into Vim.
 Developers will find it useful for working on source code or scripting files.
-Vim is also very convenient for editing configuration files when working from the terminal.
+Vim is ideal for editing configuration files when working from the [terminal](https://www.codecademy.com/resources/docs/general/terminal).

 ## Features